Michelin hikes dividend as pricing boosts profit

 STRONG PRICING

-Replacement truck tires, which are more critical to profit, saw European sales tumble 14 percent.
+Replacement truck tyres, which are more critical to profit, saw European sales tumble 14 percent.

-Profitability also increased in specialty tires, where revenue advanced 13 percent, but car tires were weighed down by a European "collapse in new car registrations", Michelin said.
+Profitability also increased in specialty tyres, where revenue advanced 13 percent, but car tyres were weighed down by a European "collapse in new car registrations", Michelin said.

 Vehicle registrations hit a 17-year low in the region last year, dragging Michelin's global sales volume down 6.4 percent.